HamedFathi/hamedfathi/source/about/index.md

 SEP 2019 – PRESENT
 AURELIA CORE TEAM MEMBER

 I am responsible for projects related to documentation of the Aurelia framework in which both API and Aurelia projects can be documented easier than before.
-You can find more information at Aurelia vNext - 2019 Fall Update
+You can find more information at [Aurelia vNext - 2019 Fall Update](https://aurelia.io/blog/2019/10/31/aurelia-vnext-2019-fall-update/).

 * API documentation generator
 * Document generator for Aurelia projects